 - Felony DUI – If you receive a third DUI charge within ten years, it can be charged as a felony.
 Possible consequences include five years in prison, $5,000 fine, and a license suspension for ten years.
 Enhanced penalties for a felony DUI charge include a mandatory $4,000 fine.

 - DUI Manslaughter – If you are accused of killing someone while driving under the influence, you can be charged with a second-degree felony.
 This charge comes with a mandatory prison sentence of four years or more, up to 15 years in prison, a permanent license suspension, and more.

-You Need the Right Gainesville DUI Defense Lawyer Handling Your Case
+You Need the Right Gainesville DUI Defense Attorney Handling Your Case

 No matter what type of DUI charge you face, you need a highly skilled Gainesville DUI defense attorney representing you.
 The legal team at Meldon Law has handled many DUI cases in South Florida, so please call 800-373-8000 or contact us online to learn more about how we can assist you.